 Lake Park man injured in Highway 10 crash

-A Lake Park man was injured in a broadside collision this morning on Highway 10.
+A Lake Park man was injured in a broadside collision Saturday morning on Highway 10.

 Arlen E. Nelson, 47, of Lake Park suffered non-life threatening injuries, according to the State Patrol.